 - Zip Ties

 Another great thing about this build is that it doesn’t require any fancy tools.
-The hammer and drill make things easier, but you can get by using any kind of sharp edge like scissors or a kitchen knife instead of a drill.
+The hammer and drill make things easier, but you can get by using any tool with sharp edges like scissors or a kitchen knife instead.

 Building Your Pumpkin Arch